-Carole Fink, who earned a B.A. from Bard College and an M.A. and Ph.D. from Yale University, joined the faculty of the OSU History Department in September 1991.
-She had previously taught at the University of North Carolina at Wilmington, the State University of New York at Binghamton, Canisius College, Albertus Magnus College, and Connecticut College.
+Carole Fink, a specialist in European International History and Historiography, joined The Ohio State University faculty in 1991, received the university’s Distinguished Scholar Award in 2007, and retired in 2011.
+She received her B.A. degree from Bard College and her M.A. and Ph.D. degrees from Yale University, and was a former faculty member of the University of North Carolina at Wilmington, the State University of New York at Binghamton, Canisius College, Albertus Magnus College, and Connecticut College.